-Dialectical behavior therapy, commonly known as DBT, is a specific type of cognitive behavioral psychotherapy.
-It’s a highly effective form of therapy that is used to treat many mental health disorders such as depression, borderline personality disorder, and others.
+Dialectical behavior therapy, commonly known as DBT, is a specific type of cognitive behavioral model in psychotherapy.
+It’s a highly effective form of therapy that helps to treat many mental health disorders such as depression, borderline personality disorder, and others.

 What is DBT?

-Psychologist Marsha M. Linehan first developed dialectical behavioral therapy in the late 1980’s.
+Psychologist Marsha M. Linehan first developed dialectical behavioral therapy in the late 1980s.
 It was originally developed to help better treat borderline personality disorder.
-It has since been used to treat many other types of disorders.
+It has since been successful in treating many other types of disorders.

-DBT is a type of cognitive behavioral therapy that emphasizes the psychosocial aspects of treatment.
+DBT is a type of cognitive-behavioral therapy that emphasizes the psychosocial aspects of treatment.
 The core theory behind DBT is that some people are more likely to react intensely or out-of-the-ordinary towards certain emotional situations.
-These emotional situations are primarily found in family, romantic, or friend relationships.
+These emotional situations primarily exist in family, romantic, or friend relationships.
 The theory suggests that some individuals’ arousal levels increase more quickly and intensely than an average person’s.
 DBT teaches these people with intense arousal levels how to cope with these emotional surges.

 What are the characteristics of DBT?

 There are three main characteristics of DBT that set it apart from other forms of therapy.